-The existing site is predominantly pervious, as shown above in Table 3.
+The existing site is predominantly impervious, as shown above in Table 3.
 The proposed construction disturbs enough area (greater than one acre) to warrant an erosion control plan, but the total additional impervious area added to the project site ultimately does not affect the stormwater flows for the project area.

-The site was analyzed in pre and post-developed conditions and it was determined that the change in discharge rate because of the additional impervious post development stormwater controls will be mitigated by a series of bioretention ponds.
+The site was analyzed in pre and post-developed conditions and it was determined that the change in discharge rate because of the additional impervious post development stormwater controls will be mitigated by a bioretention pond, permeable pavers, and a water quality swale.